Rosh Hashanah falls on the first day of Tishrei, the first month of the Jewish calendar, and marks the Jewish New Year.

 Interesting Facts

-Rosh Hashanah starting on the first day of Tishrei each year.
+Rosh Hashanah begins on the first day of Tishrei each year, which falls on different dates on the Gregorian calendar.

 Observations